Consider a New Way of Resolving Conflict

 - Give choices to help children feel in control.
-For example, if you need them to clean their toys, you can ask them what toy they want to put away first.
+For example, if you need them to clean their toys, ask them what toy they want to put away first.

 The most important thing is to create a positive environment to the extent that you feel is appropriate.
 In general, your child should feel comfortable expressing themselves without fearing an overly adverse reaction.

 Don’t ignore conflict.
 Acknowledge it and talk it out.
 Talking is the best way to get to the root of the problem.

 Clarify what the issue is, calmly ask, and figure out what is going on.

 Bring involved parties together to talk and identify a solution that both sides can agree on before monitoring or following up with additional steps as needed.
 This can help prevent the issue from becoming an even bigger problem in future interactions.
 Consider brainstorming ideas for solutions like having more meetings and getting feedback from other people who have gone through this in the past.